davidwkaiser/simple_node_app/README.md

 # simple_node_app
-working from the article "building your first node application" by scotch.io
-Node.JS is very cool.
-I'm going to deploy this to Heroku
+working from the article "building your first node application" by scotch.io  (They have since taken it down) Node.JS is very cool.
+Next step is to deploy this to Heroku

 I am a graduate of Dev Bootcamp, I'm looking for my first dev job.
-I know Ruby / Rails, JavaScript / jQuery / AJAX,
-HTML / CSS, and SQL.
+I know Ruby / Rails, JavaScript / jQuery / AJAX,  HTML / CSS, and SQL.
 I've used Ionic (Angular for mobile), but
 don't remember much about it.
-I'm teaching myself Node.JS and
-Angular 2.
-I recently attended Angular Summit 2017 and an Angular workshop / MeetUp,
-I'm serious about learning Angular 2.
+I'm teaching myself Node.JS and   Angular 2.
+I recently attended Angular Summit 2017 and an Angular workshop / MeetUp, I'm serious about learning Angular 2.

 I'm a leader, I'm responsible, and I'm low drama.